vertcoincash-project/vertcashcore/README.md

 Infrastructure to build Vertcoin Cash and blockchain-based applications for the next generation of financial technology.

+Vertcoin Cash will support ASIC's and be multiple algorithm

 **Note:** If you're looking for the Vertcore Library please see: https://github.com/vertcoin-project/vertcore-lib

 ## Getting Started